-- 4. Prior to the hearing of the Disciplinary Board, the student shall be entitled to: - a.
-A written notification of the time and place of the hearing. - A written statement of charges and sufficient particularity to enable the student to prepare the necessary defense. - c.
-A written notification of the names of the witnesses directly responsible for reporting the alleged violation or, if there are no such witnesses, written notification of how the alleged violation was reported. - 5.
-The student shall be entitled to appear in person and present his or her defense to the Disciplinary Board and may call witnesses in his or her behalf.
+- 10. The student shall be entitled to appear in person and be present at all parts of the hearing and present his or her defense to the Disciplinary Board in the form of (a) presenting opening and closing statements, (b) testifying, and (c) calling witnesses on his or her behalf.
+(Students are responsible for contacting their own witnesses to appear at the hearing.) - 11.
 The student may have advice during the hearing from an individual from within the College community selected by the student.
 Representation by legal counsel is restricted to disciplinary hearings at which the College is utilizing an attorney.
-In this case, the student will be notified that the College intends to utilize an attorney.
-If the student elects not to appear, the hearing shall be held in his or her absence. - 6.
-The student shall be entitled to question the witness(es). - 7.
-The student shall not be required to testify against himself or herself. - 8.
-The student shall be entitled to an expeditious hearing of his or her case. - A decision of the Disciplinary Board will be communicated to the student through the Vice President of Academic and Student Development or designee within 10 school days of the final hearing. - 10.
-The student shall be notified of his or her right to appeal the decision of the Disciplinary Board.
+In this case, the student will be notified that the college intends to utilize an attorney within ten (10) calendar days of the hearing.
+The student must provide the Disciplinary Board Chair the name of the advisor and/or legal counselor at least forty eight (48) hours prior to the hearing.
+The advisor's participation is limited to offering advice - 12.
+If the student elects not to appear, the hearing shall be held in his or her absence. - 13.
+The student or his/her legal representative shall be entitled to question the witness(es) through the Disciplinary Board Chairperson.
+At no time will conversation between the alleged offender and the alleged victim occur within the hearing. - 14.
+The student shall not be required to testify against himself or herself. - 15.
+The student shall be entitled to an expeditious hearing of his or her case. - 16.
+At the onset of the case, the Disciplinary Board will introduce all Board members present, describe the alleged violation, identify the possible sanctions, and describe the hearing process. - 17.A decision of the Disciplinary Board will be communicated to the student through the Chairman of the Disciplinary Board within ten (10) calendar days of the final hearing. - 18.
+The decision of the Disciplinary Board shall state that the student has the right to appeal the decision of the Disciplinary Board.
 If the student appeals, any decision by the Disciplinary Board shall be held in abeyance until the case has been reviewed.
-The student must notify the Vice President of Academic and Student Development or designee of his or her intention to appeal the decision of the Disciplinary Board within five school days of the decision.
+The student must notify the Dean of Student Development and Ombuds Services of his or her intention to appeal the decision of the Disciplinary Board within five (5) calendar days of issuance and transmittal of the decision to the student.